 Steps to Take If You’re Contacted by Rapid Finance

-If you’re contacted by Rapid Finance about an MCA or another debt you owe, here are the first three steps to take:
+If Rapid Finance contacts you about an MCA or another debt you owe, here are the first three steps to take:

-- Verify the validity of the letter: Make sure it’s really Rapid Finance reaching out to you.
-And if it is, request validation of the debt and reconciliation of all payments made by you to them.
+- Verify the validity of the letter: Make sure it’s really Rapid Finance reaching out.
+If it is, request validation of the debt and reconciliation of all payments made by you to them.

-- Decide on your next steps: If Rapid Finance is suing you or filed a UCC lien, consider your desired next steps, whether it be a settlement, trial, or something else.
+- Decide on your next steps: If Rapid Finance is suing you or has filed a UCC lien, consider your desired next steps, whether it’s a settlement, trial, or something else.

 - Hire a debt relief attorney: You don’t have to deal with Rapid Finance alone.
-Consider hiring an attorney to represent and advocate for you as there are attorneys that specialize in MCA debt help.
+Consider hiring an attorney to represent and advocate for you.
+There are attorneys who specialize in MCA debt help.

 Filing a Complaint Against Rapid Finance

-Remember that you have rights as a borrower when you’re dealing with Rapid Finance advocating for yourself.
-You can go through government channels like the Federal Trade Commission,your state’s department of finance or banking, or your state’s attorney general.
-You can also file a complaint with the Consumer Finance Protection Bureau (CFPB) and/or the Better Business Bureau.
+You have rights as a borrower when dealing with Rapid Finance.
+You can go through government channels like the Federal Trade Commission, your state’s department of finance or banking, or your state’s attorney general.
+New York borrowers can file a consumer complaint with the NY Attorney General’s office.
+You can also file a complaint with the Consumer Financial Protection Bureau (CFPB) or the Better Business Bureau (BBB).

 Rapid Finance Phone Number and Address